MaterializeInc/materialize/README.md

 **Pull based**: Use any PostgreSQL-compatible driver in any language/environment to make `SELECT` queries against your views.
 Tell them they're talking to a PostgreSQL database, they don't ever need to know otherwise.

-**Push based**: Or configure Materialize to stream results to a Kafka topic as soon as the views change.
+**Push based**: Listen to changes directly using `SUBSCRIBE` or configure Materialize to stream results to a Kafka topic as soon as the views change.

 If you want to use an ORM, [chat with us](https://github.com/MaterializeInc/materialize/issues/new/choose).
 They're surprisingly tricky.